3 min read

-Microsoft is rebuilding Planner within Teams for early 2026, introducing new collaboration features, deeper AI support, and several key retirements that will influence how organizations structure and manage task workflows.
+Microsoft is rebuilding Planner within Teams for early 2026.
+The update introduces new collaboration features, deeper AI support, and several feature retirements.
+These changes will affect how organizations manage task and structure workflows.

 Microsoft Planner Changes Coming in 2026

-In this episode of "What’s New with Microsoft," Wade Walker (VP, Microsoft Alliance, Sourcepass MCOE) outlines the major Planner and Teams changes arriving by the end of February 2026.
-The announcements highlight new capabilities such as task chat, custom templates, Copilot’s project manager features, and expanded Teams channel automation.
-These updates streamline task coordination and introduce a more structured workflow model while several long‑standing Planner integrations are being retired.
+In this episode of "What’s New with Microsoft," Wade Walker (VP, Microsoft Alliance, Sourcepass MCOE) outlines the Planner and Teams changes arriving by late February 2026.
+The updates include task chat, reusable templates, Copilots project manager capabilities, and expanded automation inside Teams.
+Several long standing Planner integrations are also being retired.

 Key Timestamps